 Hackberry is a tiny town located in the state of Arizona.
 With a population of 103 people and just one neighborhood, Hackberry is the 187th largest community in Arizona.
 Much of the housing stock in Hackberry was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Hackberry economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Hackberry, where the median household income is .

-Hackberry is a blue-collar town, with 52.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Hackberry, you'll notice that it is more blue-collar than most other communities in America.
+52.79% of Hackberry’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hackberry is a town of construction workers and builders, sales and office workers, and managers.
 There are especially a lot of people living in Hackberry who work in sales jobs (17.26%), management occupations (13.71%), and office and administrative support (5.08%).

 Also of interest is that Hackberry has more people living here who work in computers and math than 95% of the places in the US.